Sternula antillarum athalassos

 In the central Platte River Valley between Chapman and Lexington, nesting now occurs primarily at off-river sites (Cahis and Baasch 2015).
 Many off-river sites in this stretch are maintained and managed by the Platte River Recovery Implementation Program (PRRIP) or the Nebraska Public Power District (Cahis and Baasch 2015).
 Efforts by PRRIP to create suitable habitat in the river channels have had minimal success.
 The overall number of pairs on the central Platte River has ranged from 39 to 141 during 2007-2015 and has generally increased during that period due to intensive habitat work, primarily at off-river sites (Cahis and Baasch 2015).

 In the lower Platte River Valley, between 200 and 400 nests have been recorded since 2008 (Brown et al 2016).
 The distribution of nesting birds is variable and is associated with habitat conditions on the river.
 In 2009, as many as 264 nests were located on river sandbars, but in 2015 a total of 310 nests were located at off-river sites while only eight nests, initiated late in the season once water levels declined, were found on river sandbars (Brown et al 2016).
+An earlier study by Ducey (1982) at six sites in the Lower Platte River west to Saunders Co found 54 adults in 1981 and 43 in 1982.

 In the Loup system, breeding birds presently occur as far west as Valley Co and Howard Co at off-river habitats.
 In addition, nesting occurred along the Middle Loup River immediately downstream of the Arcadia Diversion Dam in 1979, 1988 and 1989 near the Custer-Valley Co line and near Arcadia in 1983 (NGPC, unpublished data).
 Nesting has also occurred along the Niobrara River as far west as Brown and Keya Paha Cos on river sandbars (NGPC, unpublished data) and on the Elkhorn River upstream to Madison Co at off-river sites (NGPC, unpublished data).